alessio619/docker-shiny/README.md

 4. Executable Script `Run_Shiny` to launch the container containing shiny server with demo shiny application

 # How to use

+## Note about Dockerfile

+This Dockerfile is built on rocker/shiny image.
+Custom R packages are added on top.
+These packages are listed in the folder `02_code/install_packages.R`.

 ## Build this image